CoffeaTeam/coffea-casa-tutorials/README.md

 The tutorial notebook is a walkthrough of how to do analyses in coffea.
 It is updated to the newest 'standards' of coffea (as of 9/10/2020), and will take you (sequentially) through how to access data in NanoEvents, how to make selections on that data, how to handle some edge cases that don't play nicely in a columnar framework, and how to make plots of your data.
 I attempted to make this as self-explanatory as possible; thus, there are excessive explanations throughout.

 This notebook was originally given as a tutorial for PyHEP 2020 ([which was recorded!](https://www.youtube.com/watch?v=oPl0t8J36-Q)).
 It concluded with a scaled-up demo of the tutorial's contents deployed on coffea-casa, which can't really be captured within the notebook itself.
 You'll have to make your own demo by playing around with the analysis notebook yourself (see **Analysis** above)!

+#### Benchmarking
+There is a [subfolder](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/analyses/thq/benchmarking) within tHq which is a variation of the analysis-casa.ipynb file designed for benchmarking.
+It allows easy blowing-up of datasets to any size, as well as tools for manually requesting workers (rather than using autoscaling), so that benchmarks can be derived.
+For most users, this file probably isn't useful!
+For developers, however, it might be.
+Tweak the blocks pertaining to weak and strong scaling to vary your measurements.

 ### topcoffea
 The topcoffea folder contains a work-in-progress notebook adaptation of top quark analyses using the Coffea framework for coffea-casa.
 The notebook works with the full repository, which can be found at: https://github.com/TopEFT/topcoffea.